jmwaigom/Hospitality-Analytics/README.md

 ![Bookings2](https://github.com/jmwaigom/Hospitality-Analytics/assets/155841258/76034fd5-f995-40fe-8db6-57b214a74284)

 ORUS seasons was the least overall revenue contributor (3.93%) because it's located in NYC only compared to the rest of the hotels which are located in at least 3 cities each.

+The overall booking success rate was 70.21% meaning that roughly 7 out of 10 bookings are likely for the guests to show up, stay the lenghth of their booking and check-out.
+This likelihood seems to be relatively even/similar across all hotels and cities.

+The overall average occupancy for all hotels across all cities was slightly over half hotel capacity (58.31%).
+This is below the national average of 65% for May-July 2022  ORUS Blu had the highest overall occupancy at 63.14% while ORUS seasons had the lowest at 44.51%.